billster45/ScienceCritAI/README.md

 ---

 ### [LLMs Know What They Don't Know: Discovering the Internal Representations of Truthfulness](https://billster45.github.io/ScienceCritAI/LLM_knowledge_summary_20241005_073729.html)
 **Why read this:** This paper is worth reading as it provides valuable insights into how Large Language Models (LLMs) internally represent truthfulness in their outputs.
-By identifying that truthfulness information is concentrated in specific tokens, the research enhances our understanding of LLM limitations and offers methods for improving error detection, which is crucial for developing more reliable AI systems.
+By identifying that truthfulness information is concentrated in specific tokens, the research enhances our understanding of LLM limitations and offers methods for improving error detection, which is crucial for the development of more reliable AI systems.

 **Date:** 2024-10-05